What is collision coverage?

 To insure against dangers like these, choose comprehensive coverage.

-To determine if you should purchase collision coverage, estimate the approximate value of your vehicle through an online resource like Kelley Blue Book.
+To determine if you should purchase collision coverage, estimate the approximate value of your vehicle through an online resource.
 A State Farm agent can help you determine the value of your vehicle along with how much extra you'd pay to add collision coverage.

-1 Higher deductibles lower your premium but increase the amount you must pay out of your own pocket if a loss occurs.
-Talk to your agent about how much you would be willing to pay on short notice in order to save on your premium
+• Higher deductibles lower your premium but increase how much you must pay out of your own pocket if a loss occurs.

 State Farm (including State Farm Mutual Automobile Insurance Company and its subsidiaries and affiliates) is not responsible for, and does not endorse or approve, either implicitly or explicitly, the content of any third-party sites hyperlinked from this page.
 State Farm has no discretion to alter, update, or control the content on the hyperlinked, third-party site.
 Access to third-party sites is at the user's own risk, is being provided for informational purposes only and is not a solicitation to buy or sell any of the products which may be referenced on such third-party sites.